shahkhalid/Abstarct-Extraction-from-Scholarly-Article/README.md

-# Abstarct-Extraction-from-Scholarly-Article
+# Abstarct-Extraction-from-Scholarly-Articles
-How to extract papers abstract from a give pdf curpos
+How to extract papers abstract from a give pdf corpus